josephwaugh312/ShiftSync/README.md

 4. Open your browser and visit `http://localhost:3000`

-## Usage
+## 📱 Usage

 ### Viewing Shifts

 The main calendar view displays all shifts for the current week.
 Click on a day to see shifts for that specific day.
+Use the navigation controls to move between weeks or switch to different views.

 ### Adding a Shift

 Click the "Add Shift" button to open the shift form.
-Fill in the details and click "Add" to create a new shift.
+Fill in the details including employee, role, time, and any notes.
+Click "Add" to create a new shift.

 ### Editing a Shift

 Click on any shift card to open the edit form.
-Make your changes and click "Update" to save.
+Make your changes to the shift details and click "Update" to save.

+### Creating Templates

+Save frequently used shift patterns as templates.
+Access them from the Templates button in the header to quickly apply common shifts without re-entering details.

+### Interactive Tutorial

+New users will benefit from our step-by-step interactive tutorial that highlights key features of ShiftSync.
+The tutorial can be toggled on/off using the Alt+T keyboard shortcut.

-### Dark Mode
+### Theme Preferences

 Toggle between light and dark mode using the sun/moon icon in the header.
+Your preference will be remembered across sessions.

-## Responsive Design
+## 📱 Responsive Design

-- **Mobile (375px - 600px)**: Scrollable list of shift cards with swipe interactions
+- **📱 Mobile (375px - 600px)**: Scrollable list of shift cards with swipe interactions
-- **Tablet (600px - 1024px)**: Two-column layout with calendar grid and details pane
+- **📱💻 Tablet (600px - 1024px)**: Two-column layout with calendar grid and details pane
-- **Desktop (1024px+)**: Full dashboard layout with sidebar navigation, calendar grid, and detailed shift view
+- **💻 Desktop (1024px+)**: Full dashboard layout with sidebar navigation, calendar grid, and detailed shift view

+## ⌨️ Keyboard Shortcuts

+ShiftSync supports various keyboard shortcuts for power users:
+- `Alt+T` - Toggle tutorial
+- `Alt+C` - Focus calendar
+- `Alt+A` - Add new shift
+- `Alt+E` - Go to employee management
+- `Alt+R` - Create recurring shift
+- `Alt+I` - View insights dashboard
+- `Alt+H` - Access help menu

-## License
+## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements
+## 👏 Acknowledgements

 - [React](https://reactjs.org/)
 - [Redux](https://redux.js.org/)